raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 | `')('`         | `no`      | close before open             |

 <br/>

-When there is only one pair of parentheses, it is an *untyped* balanced parentheses language.
 ### problem-solution-isomorphism

 “Problem-solution isomorphism” is a fancy way of saying “Make the solution resemble the problem as you define it.”
 The most commonly given solution for untyped balanced parentheses uses a counter to keep track of how many unclosed left parentheses it encounters as it scans the word from left to right: